-There are two major problems associated with this technique that affect overall accuracy of the measurement.
+There are two major problems associated with this determination that affect overall accuracy of the measurement.
 First, the conversion of neutron flux to dose requires that the spectrum of neutrons at the point of measurement be known.
 In order to characterize the spectrum much larger fluxes must be available than are currently produced by the SLAC machine at the site boundary.
 Since the quality factor (QF) is a function of energy we have selected a QF of 10 as best characterizing the energy spectrum produced by SLAC.
 We feel that this is an overestimate by a factor of approximately 2.
-This degree of conservatism overstimates the actual dose, also by a factor of approximately 2, and the dose assessment that appears in this document could be divided by 2 if the spectrum were known.
-Until a useful experiment can be performed, with neutron yields of sufficient intensity, the QF cannot be determined with any better precision, and a conservative value is used.
+This degree of conservation overestimates the actual dose, also by a factor of approximately 2.
+Until a useful experiment can be performed, with neutron yields of sufficient intensity, the QF cannot be determined with any better precision.

 A second problem with this sort of extrapolation is the behavior of neutrons at large distances.
 Most of the high energy accelerator laboratories have made measurements and have derived formulas for predicting this behavior.
-8 Unfortunately, all such measurements are unique to each facility because of design differences, type of machine, and surrounding topography.
+Unfortunately, all such measurements are unique to each facility because of design differences, type of machine, and surrounding topography.
 Here again we have chosen a conservative formula for calculating the dose at distances other than the point of measurement.
-Lindenbaum gave a method for evaluating skyshine neutrons which was later verified by Ladu et al. 7 using Monte Carlo techniques.
+Lindebaum gave a method for evaluating skyshine neutrons which was later verified by Ladu et al. using Monte Carlo techniques.
 Lindenbaum approximated the falloff by $e^{-R/\lambda}/R$ where R is in feet and $\lambda = 830$ feet.
 This equation fits the SLAC data fairly well, and is the one used to predict doses beyond our measuring station (Fig. 6).
 In order to derive a correction for large distances unique for SLAC we will need a much larger intensity to determine a more precise correction for distance.
 We feel that the methods used and reported in this document may overestimate the true population dose by as much as a factor of 2.